Madgaon Express: Cast

-Additionally, writer and director Kunal Khemu makes a cameo appearance as a drug peddler.
+Additionally, writer and director Kunal Khemu makes a cameo appearance as a drug peddler Hardik.

 Production

 Principal photography commenced in August 2022 and wrapped in February 2023.

 Music

 The music of the film is composed by Sharib-Toshi, Ankur Tewari, Kunal Khemu, Sagar Desai, Sameer Uddin and Ajay–Atul.
 Lyrics are written by Kumaar, Kalim Sheikh and Kunal Khemu.

 The song Baby Bring It On is a remake of same title song which was composed by Ajay–Atul for the 2016 Marathi film Jaundya Na Balasaheb.